 \subsection{Thaw events trigger pressure spikes}

-Based on the experimental measurements of pressure in the right-hand plots of Figure~\ref{fig:tree-data}(right), an characteristic feature of all three trees is the spikes or rapid increases in pressure that occur at certain discrete times.
-By viewing these plots alongside the corresponding temperature curves from Figure~\ref{fig:tree-data}(left) we observe that the spikes coincide with the times that thaw events occur, which is when the temperature increases past the melting point (this correspondence is much more clearly seen in the plots appearing later in Figure~\ref{fig:sims}).
-After thawing and for as long as the temperature remains above zero, each such spike is followed by a time period of gradually falling pressure, where the rate of decrease appears fairly consistent between thawing events.
+Based on the experimental measurements of pressure in the right-hand plots of Figure~\ref{fig:tree-data}(right), a characteristic feature of all three trees is the spikes or rapid increases in pressure that occur at certain discrete times.
+By viewing these plots alongside the corresponding temperature curves from Figure~\ref{fig:tree-data}(left), it is clear that the spikes coincide with times that thaw events occur, which is when the temperature increases past the freezing point (this correspondence is much more clearly seen in the plots appearing later in Figure~\ref{fig:sims}).
+After thawing, and for as long as the temperature remains above zero, each spike is followed by a period of gradually falling pressure where the rate of decrease appears fairly consistent between thawing events.
 This behavior is consistent with other experimental pressure measurements in maple and related species \citep{tyree-1983, cortes-sinclair-1985, ameglio-etal-2001, ewers-etal-2001}.
-The timing, amplitude and decay of these pressure spikes will form the main points of comparison when we study the numerical simulations in Section~\ref{sec:discuss-sims}.
+The timing, amplitude and decay of these pressure spikes will form the main points of comparison when we discuss the numerical simulations in Section~\ref{sec:discuss-sims}.

-It is also worth noting that for the sugar maple only, two pressure curves are provided (see Figure~\ref{fig:tree-data}b-ii) that correspond to measurements taken from two sensors placed opposite each other on the north and south sides of the stem.
-The measured pressure variations are qualitatively very similar, especially when one focuses on the timing and height of the pressure spikes and their subsequent decay.
+It is also worth noting that for the sugar maple only, we have provided two pressure curves (see Figure~\ref{fig:tree-data}b-ii) that correspond to measurements taken from two sensors located opposite each other on the north and south sides of the stem.
+The measured pressure variations are qualitatively very similar, especially as regards the timing and height of the pressure spikes and their subsequent decay.
 A notable exception is the two spikes recorded by the south sensor around day 20 that do not have matching spikes in the north side data.
-Because these two spikes correspond to especially short thaw events (in which temperature exceeds zero for only a brief time interval) it is likely that they are not experienced as thawing events throughout the entire tree.
+Because these two spikes correspond to especially weak thaw events (``weak'' in the sense that temperature exceeds zero for only a brief time interval) it is likely that they are not experienced as thawing events around the entire tree stem.
 For this reason, we have chosen to use the north-side pressure data for comparison with the S1 simulation.